loyjoy/academy/basic/menu/analytics/analytics.md

 ### 5.7.
 Rewards
 Here you can find out how many points have been redeemed in total and how many rewards they have been distributed over.

+### 5.8.
+Opt-ins
+For the opt-in modules (profiling, reminder, SMS and newsletter), you can see how often single or double opt-ins were given, how often single opt-ins were rejected and how often opt-outs occurred.

+### 5.9.
+Quiz
+See here how many correct and incorrect answers were given and how many pictures were uploaded.
+You also get an overview of the answer distribution for the individual quiz questions.

+### 5.10.
+Instant win
+Here you can see how many different participants there were and how many in total.
+You can also see how many participants won and how many lost.

+### 5.11.
+Giveaway participation
+Here you get an overview of how many different customers have participated and how many in total.

+### 5.12 Coupon code
+Get an overview of how many coupon codes have been uploaded, how many codes have been distributed and how many codes have been entered.

+### 5.13.
+Appointment scheduler
+Get an overview here of how many appointments have already been booked

+### 5.14 Code entry
+Here you can see how many codes were entered, how many of them were correct and how many of them were wrong.